 He ended his counsel by asking her if she wanted anything else from him.
 She asked him to pray with her.
 He laughingly responded, “Is that what you want, or do you think that’s what I want to hear?”
 She said she did want it, and his prayer was beautiful, specifically saying that she was in control of her life and how she lived it to her last breath.

 He was brilliant and profound, comforting and respectful.
 I thought, This is what a chaplain should do.
-So many times, I’ve heard the well-meaning pastor spout clichés and seemed more concerned with reinforcing religious beliefs than dealing with real emotions and concrete issues.
+So many times, I’ve heard the well-meaning pastor spout clichés that seemed more concerned with reinforcing religious beliefs than dealing with real emotions and concrete issues.
 I always cringed at the shallow recitation of the typical platitudes.
 Finally, a chaplain who knows what to say to the dying, what they need to know in their last days, what not to forget in the days to come.
 The compassionate and practical advice I heard today cut through all the nonsense of avoidance.
 People don’t need vapid dictums when they face the end of their lives; they need something real, something meaningful and honest to go about the business of dying. –Christina Knowles

 photo via seidoryu.com